We have a wealth of knowledge and information to share, please see some of the resources available below.

 Money has been allocated from 2022 to health and social care as a result of Build Back Better, but for the first three years the majority of the money will be allocated to helping the NHS recover.
 More detailed planning is needed for the support of adults of working age.

 The Green Paper, No Voice Unheard: No Right Ignored in 2015, clearly stated four key principles for supporting people with learning disabilities:

 People in charge, supported by family and friends

 Very clear accountability and responsibility throughout the system

+In 2021, renewed energy and focus is needed to put these principles in place for everyone.
 There is still a huge amount of work to be done to deliver rights, independence, choice and inclusion and with your help, People First Dorset can ensure the voices of people with learning disabilities in Dorset and Somerset are heard and issues addressed.

 Money Matters Booklet

 Our members made a toolkit to help other people to avoid debt and be smarter with money.